joomla-projects/jorobo/README.md

 	..
 ```

-Then you can use it your own tasks for example:
+Then you can use it for your own tasks for example:

 `$this->taskMap($target)->run();`